The march of the unstoppable fitness craze

 So, when all things are considered, it may come as no small surprise that being healthier and more efficient at work can result in happier and more motivated employees.

-How to increase the fitness of your team?
+How to increase your team's fitness

-After reading this you must be itching to know how your business can benefit from a fitter and healthier workforce.
+After reading this, you must be itching to know how your business can benefit from a fitter and healthier workforce.

 🚲 Get them riding

 Encourage employees to ride their bike to work.
-You could start a ‘cycle to work scheme’ to help employees purchase a bike.
+You could start a cycle to work scheme to help employees purchase a bike.

 Did you know?